Charles Howard (photographer): Fort Bridger

-The Stanton Expedition
+Stanton Expedition

 In the spring of 1877, Captain William S. Stanton, Chief Engineer for the Department of the Platte, began preparations for his continued work mapping the major roads in Nebraska and Wyoming.
 Hearing of Private Howard, Stanton wrote to the commanding officer at Fort Bridger requesting the services of the soldier.
 "I have thought it would be an excellent opportunity to get a set of photographic views of the posts and the most characteristic features in the scenery of the regions visited," Stanton wrote, "including views in the Black Hills and at the large Indian encampments."
 The engineering officer also noted that the photographic expedition might also be "to the advantage and perhaps profit of the man himself."

 Private Howard was detailed for duty with the expedition, departing Fort Bridger on June 27, 1877.
 His camera, chemicals and developing equipment were forwarded to Cheyenne shortly afterward, where the expedition assembled on July 5 to make final preparations for their departure.
 In Cheyenne, Howard produced his first photographs of the expedition, including a view of the Cheyenne Army Depot.
 From this collection of warehouses, army supplies were unloaded from rail cars and shipped overland to military posts throughout Wyoming.
 He also made a least four images at nearby Fort D. A. Russell.
 Stanton's expedition departed on July 11, mapping the road north towards the Black Hills.